antespi/server-backup/README.md

 Pre-Installation
 ================

-This software require third-party applications for enable some features:
+This software require third-party applications for enabling some features:

-S3 Backend : Need s3cmd from http://s3tools.org/s3cmd
+-   S3 Backend : Need s3cmd from http://s3tools.org/s3cmd

     1.    sudo apt-get install s3cmd
     2. Get a AWS account if you don't have one already
     3. Configure an IAM user for access to S3 buckets and download its credentials (Access Key and Secret Key)
     4.    s3cmd --configure
         -    Introduce AWS Access Key
         -    Introduce AWS Secret Key
         -    Left 'Encryption password' blank
         -    Let 'Path to GPG program' value by default
         -    Use HTTPS protocol : Yes
     5. Remember path of .s3cfg generated file for later

-FTP Backend : Need ncftp from http://www.ncftp.com/ncftp/
+-   FTP Backend : Need ncftp from http://www.ncftp.com/ncftp/

     1.    sudo apt-get install ncftp